m081779/express-handlebars-todo-list/README.md

-# express-handlebars-todo-list
+# ToDo List
-Simple full stack To do list app for practice with Node, Express, and Mongo
+Simple full stack To do list app for practice with Node, Express, MongoDB, and Handlebars